 Ambassador Carey Cavanaugh

-I am Ambassador Carey Cavanaugh, a former peace negotiator at the State Department and now director of the Patterson School of Diplomacy and International Commerce.
-Here in 20 images is an overview of our pedagogical approach and unique program.
+I am Carey Cavanaugh, a former ambassador and peace negotiator at the US State Department and now director of the Patterson School of Diplomacy and International Commerce.
+Here in 20 images is an overview of our unique program.

 Because we usually find “talking” web pages annoying, the explanations here are written instead of oral – the more traditional Pecha Kucha version can be found on YouTube